deficollective/deficollective.github.io/content/english/blog/tdc-october-report.md

 Before we dive into the metrics, allow us to clarify our accounting logic by explaining the main principles we enforce.

-### Pessimistic accounting
+### Risk-adjusted accounting

 Our accounting logic is “pessimistic,” meaning that if there is a spread with the effective data, it’s to the downside (revenues are under-estimated).
+The revenue, thus is price-adjusted for the risk carried by the denominating token, most of which is embodied in the liquidity-related risks (slippage and volatility).
 Why would we need such a principle in the first place?
 Simply because there are situations where accurate pricing of a given asset is impossible.

 Let’s illustrate this with two examples:

 1. The Collective controls a veRETRO position, allowing it to direct RETRO emissions to pools of its choice.
 Doing so earns trading fees generated on the pool and bribes.
 Some bribes earned include bveZERO, a token redeemable for veZERO once the Zero Exchange launches on Polygon zkEVM (fork of RETRO).
 Since those tokens are currently illiquid, they are not accounted for in our books (value = 0).
-2. The Collective supplies LUSD on some Aave markets, including Optimism and Arbitrum.
-While those positions generate yield, it’s hard to track and is not included in our net revenue figure.
-Since we also measure “Liquid Position Value” in $, the yield accrued is reflected in the progressive, week-by-week balance increase recorded.
+2. Several positions managed by the Collective generate yield in low-liquidity tokens, such as liqLIT.
+We thus need to account for the slippage we would face if we sell the tokens.

 ### Four weeks delta